 Through fundraising, making grants and partnering with experts in the field, Rochester’s Child promotes the very best early care and education for Monroe County’s most vulnerable children.

 Since 1990, Rochester’s Child has forged public-private partnerships and driven changes in policy and practice to improve early childhood and development for children birth to age 8.
-A group of dedicated business representatives, community leaders, and passionate philanthropists has raised and awarded nearly $4 million for quality improvements, so that children can have a healthy start in school and in life.
-Today, two-thirds of city 4-year-olds attend high-quality pre-kindergarten, indeed some of the highest quality classroom measured across the country.
-As a result, 94% of students grow as expected for 4-year-olds and are developmentally ready to enter school.
+A group of dedicated business representatives, community leaders, and passionate philanthropists has raised more than $4.8 million and awarded 430 grants for quality improvements, so that children can have a healthy start in school and in life.
+Today, two-thirds of city 4-year-olds and more than one-third of city 3-year-olds attend high-quality pre-kindergarten, indeed some of the highest quality classroom measured across the country.
+As a result, 67% of 4-year-olds are developmentally ready to enter school.